© 2020–2023 1st Money UK Holdings Ltd. All rights reserved.

 Changing how often people get paid, means changing an existing pay batch's pay schedule.

-To change to an existing pay batch's pay schedule:
+To change an existing pay batch's pay schedule:

 5. Next, change it to how often you want your people to be paid.